 Your 401K match is considered part of your compensation package.
 It is your money if you elect to defer some of your income to retirement.

 Let’s look at some quick numbers.
 Let’s say you are making $35,000 a year, get paid 26 times a year, and have a company match similar to mine—a 4% match if I defer 5%.
 Your 5% per paycheck amounts to $67.31.
 The company matching 4% would put in an additional $53.84.
 Keep in mind this is pretax money.

 You could invest an extra $1,400 a year directly into your 401K!
 If you invest, your salary is essentially $36,400.

 It’s even better if your company matches exactly what you are deferring.
 That’s a 100% rate of return!

-If you are working at a company that provides a match for your 401K contributions, I encourage you to take advantage of it to it’s fullest.
+If you are working at a company that provides a match for your 401K contributions, it’s time to take advantage of it to its fullest.
 Sure, you may have to bump up your contribution percentage, but it’s worth it to find a way.
 Your check may not be as high as it usually is, but it will do wonders for growing your retirement income.

 Think about that 80% return.
 You are getting a guaranteed rate of return on your money.
 That’s unheard of in the stock market.
 Cut out an expense or two.
 Eat out one less time a month.
 Do whatever it takes to find a way to make it happen.
 You won’t be disappointed.